GLOBAL COFFEEPLATFORM

 Conservation International

-Bambi Semroc is Interim SVP of the Center for Sustainable Lands and Waters at Conservation International.
+Bambi Semroc is Senior Vice President of the Center for Sustainable Lands and Waters at Conservation International.
 The Center brings together key elements of sustainable production, water, incentives, and sustainability in priority landscapes and seascapes.
 She leads the Sustainable Coffee Challenge, a sector-wide effort to make coffee the world’s first sustainable agricultural products.

 Ms. Semroc has been at Conservation International for more than 15 years, always focusing on sustainable agriculture.
 She engages leading retailers and consumer goods companies on sustainable agriculture programs designed to maintain critical natural capital, mitigate climate change, and increase the resiliency of farmers to shocks while maintaining productivity.
 Ms. Semroc works to ensure that these companies have the information and tools necessary to integrate natural capital and ecosystem service considerations into decision-making processes.
 Throughout this time, she has worked in collaboration with companies such as Starbucks Coffee Company, Walmart, McDonald’s, Nestlé, and The Coca-Cola Company.